 The original 'Moxes' - a set of five wildly powerful artifact cards that generate mana without the one-per-turn limit of a Land - are quite rightly locked away in the MTG reserved list so they'll never be reprinted, and they're understandably a fixture in the Commander banlist too.

-But, given that it’s not only getting a regular Mythic Rare variant in this set, but a 500-card serialized printing too, it’s pretty obvious that Wizards expects it to be one of the biggest chase cards of the set.
+But, given that not only got a regular Mythic Rare variant in this set, but a 500-card serialized printing too, it's pretty obvious that Wizards expected it to be one of the biggest chase cards of the set.

-Sarkhan does spoil one brand new mechanic, however: Behold a Dragon.
+Sarkhan also spoiled one brand new mechanic, however: Behold a Dragon.
 This gives you a reward in exchange for either nominating a Dragon card you control, or revealing one from your hand; Sarkhan does it as an ETB (enter the battlefield) effect, and gets a Treasure token for his trouble.

-Other interesting spoilers include a mini Siege Rhino, in the form of Skirmish Rhino.
-A reference to one of the best midrange cards of all time, there’s understandably a lot of hype for this card (or it might be PTSD, we’re not sure).
+Other interesting spoilers included a mini Siege Rhino, in the form of Skirmish Rhino.
+A reference to one of the best midrange cards of all time, there was understandably a lot of hype for this card.

 Tarkir Dragonstorm story